-A. ODM and the MCP agree that, during the term of this Agreement, the MCP shall be engaged with ODM solely on an independent contractor basis, and neither the MCP nor its personnel shall, at any time or for any purpose, be considered as agents, servants or employees of ODM or the state of Ohio.
+- A. ODM and the MCP agree that, during the term of this Agreement, the MCP shall be engaged with ODM solely on an independent contractor basis, and neither the MCP nor its personnel shall, at any time or for any purpose, be considered as agents, servants or employees of ODM or the state of Ohio.
 The MCP shall therefore be responsible for all the MCP's business expenses, including, but not limited to, employee's wages and salaries, insurance of every type and description, and all business and personal taxes, including income and Social Security taxes and contributions for Workers' Compensation and Unemployment Compensation coverage, if any.
 Pursuant to ORC 145.038, ODM is required to provide individuals and business entities with fewer than five employees the Independent Contractor Acknowledgment (Form PEDACKN).
-This form requires the MCP to acknowledge that ODM has notified the MCP that it has not been classified as a public employee and no Ohio Public Employees Retirement System (OPERS) contributions will be made on behalf of the MCP, its employees, or its subcontractors for these services.
-If the MCP is a business entity with fewer than five employees, each employee must complete the PEDACKN form.
+This form requires the MCP to acknowledge that ODM has notified the MCP that it has not been classified as a public employee and no Ohio Public Employees, or its subcontractors for these services.
+If the MCP is a business entity with fewer than five employees, each employee must complete the PEDACKN form. - B. The MCP agrees to comply with all applicable federal, state, and local laws in the conduct of the work hereunder.

-- B. The MCP agrees to comply with all applicable federal, state, and local laws in the conduct of the work hereunder. - C. ODM retains the right to ensure that the MCP's work is in conformity with the terms and conditions of this Agreement. - D. Except as expressly provided herein, neither party shall have the right to bind or obligate the other party in any manner without the other party's prior written consent.
+- C. ODM retains the right to ensure that the MCP's work is in conformity with the terms and conditions of this Agreement. - D. Except as expressly provided herein, neither party shall have the right to bind or obligate the other party in any manner without the other party's prior written consent.